Graph Generation Powered with LLMs for Boosting Multivariate Time-Series Representation Learning: Experimental Results

-The ablation study underscores the effectiveness of the knowledge-link graph, emphasizing the crucial roles played by both its nodes and edges to represent the general knowledge of sensors and the linkage of the sensor-level knowledge.
-Derived from the general knowledge within LLMs, the knowledge-link graph significantly enhances the quality of the graph solely derived from MTS signals.
-This improvement in graph quality translates into better representations learned by GNN, ultimately leading to enhanced overall performance for downstream tasks.
+The ablation study underscores the effectiveness of the knowledge-link graph, emphasizing the importance of its nodes and edges in representing universal sensor knowledge and the links of the knowledge.
+By incorporating the knowledge-link graph to reduce the biases arising from small training datasets, we enhance MTS graph generation, leading to improved representation learning with GNNs and better performance for downstream tasks.